/ Seneca Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident leads to a lasting condition, you may be able to receive further compensation under South Carolina law.
-These payments are meant to make up for the lasting impact of your injury on your ability to work.
+If your workplace injury results in a permanent disability, you may be able to receive ongoing financial support under South Carolina law.
+These payments are designed to compensate for the ongoing effects of your injury on your ability to work.

 Types of permanent disability benefits: